On weakly and strongly popular rankings: Relationships involving weakly and strongly popular rankings

+We remark that Theorem \ref{example} can be easily extended to $k>6$ voters, for even values of $k$, by adding $k-6$ voters to the profile $P$ from Figure~\ref{fi:ex}, where half of the new voters have $\sigma_1$ as their ranking, and the other half of the new voters have $\sigma_2$ as their ranking.

-For the sake of completeness, we remark that the voting instance $\mathcal{I}$ from Figure~\ref{fi:ex} has 4 further absolutely popular rankings, each of which is simply popular as well.
-For an instance that admits an absolutely popular ranking but does not admit a simply popular ranking, please consult Appendix~\ref{app:nosr}.
+For the sake of completeness, we also remark that the profile $P$ from Figure~\ref{fi:ex} has four further weakly popular rankings, each of which is strongly popular as well.
+For a profile that admits a weakly popular ranking but does not admit a strongly popular ranking, we refer to reader to \ref{app:nosr}.